MustafaFungamez/Fungamez.net/README.md

 # Fungamez.net
-An portoflilo dedicated to the works of the FunGamez.net
+A portfolio dedicated to the works of FunGamez.net